KevinNaguit/my-portfolio/README.md

 ### Technologies I Used

 - **React**: This helps make my website interactive and lets things update smoothly without refreshing the page.
-- **Styled components**: This tool helps me style my website in a way that’s easy to manage and change, making everything look neat and organized.
+- **Styled components**: This tool lets me write CSS inside JavaScript, making it easy to manage and update the styles.
+It helps keep everything neat and organized.

 ### My Approach